daphnekao/Technical-Writing-Samples/Feature-Rollout/README.md

 detailed error messages during the Machine Learning workflow's CSV data validation stage.
-Think less "this CSV file is invalid; good luck figuring out how", and more "in row 4, column 6, you provided a string where a number was expected".
+Think less "this CSV file is invalid; good luck figuring out how", and more "in row 4, column 6, you provided a string where a number was expected."
 As of the next release, the Python client will show these specific troubleshooting messages when the CSV is being read in and uploaded to train Predictors.